kshitijavis/movie-search-engine/README.md

     FLUSH PRIVILEGES;
     ```
 ### Set Environment Variables
-To connect Django to a MySQL database, you will need to add detabase information to a `.env` file
+To connect Django to a MySQL database, you will need to add database information to a `.env` file
-Create a `.env` in `backend/backend` and populate it like so
+Create a `.env` in the root of your project and populate it like so
 ```
 DATABASE_NAME=<database name>
 DATABASE_USER=<database username>